fibo/three-orbitcontrols/README.md

 Please note that:

 1. You call `OrbitControls` directly instead of `THREE.OrbitControls`.
-2. This package does not depend directly on [three.js], which is declared as a peer dependency, so to install you will do
+2. This package does not depend directly on [three.js], which is declared as a peer dependency.

+To install with npm do

 ```bash
 npm install three three-orbitcontrols --save